Fast implementations of quantum algorithms.

 The exact CNOT+T synthesis problem

-While working on magic-state distillation, I came across a fascinating paper by Matt Amy and Mike Mosca.
+In 2016, I came across a fascinating paper by Matt Amy and Mike Mosca.
 They investigated the problem of optimally solving an important compiling problem that had a lot of mathematical overlap with the distillation problem I had been working on.
 We applied some of their ideas in the setting of magic state distillation, but also found some new methods relevant to synthesis.
 These techniques efficiently solve the optimisation problem using at most a quadratic number of gates, whereas the best previous scaling as cubic.
 So there is potential for a significant speed-up of quantum computers.
+These first insights got squeezed into our long synthillation paper and can be found in Section 4 of Phys.
+Rev. A 95 022316 (2017).
+This paper has just a small section on the synthesis problem and no software implementations of these ideas.

 Bizarrely, randomness can be useful in inexact synthesis!
 We use randomness by making decisions about what logic gates to implement by effectively rolling dice.
 This process doesn’t lead to a completely random circuit.
 Rather we create a list of circuits that all behave approximately the same, and use randomness to select between them.
 This helps us combat coherence in noise processes and surprisingly enables us to use smaller circuits to achieve the same of precision.
 The headline result is that this technique doubles the speed of quantum computers (with no change to hardware).
 Read more here Phys.
 Rev. A. 95 042306 (2017).